sahilrajput03/learning_sql/Notes_pgadmin4_install.md

 FROM BLOGS
 INNER JOIN USERS ON BLOGS.USER_ID = USERS.ID

+-- TOPIC: Group by ex-1
+-- Find distinct authors
+SELECT AUTHOR
+FROM BLOGS
+GROUP BY AUTHOR;

+-- TOPIC: Group by ex-2
+-- Find average of likes by author
+SELECT AUTHOR,
+	AVG(LIKES)
+FROM BLOGS
+GROUP BY AUTHOR;

 -- TOPIC:
 -- WHAT THE HECK IS left outer join, right outer join, full outer join?
 -- From `SQL Lesson 7: OUTER JOINs` from file `Notes_sql_bolt.md`: